lohithgn/sk-insurance-bootcamp-py/labs/lab2-policy-advisor.md

 # Lab 2: Build a PolicyAdvisorAgent with Semantic Kernel

 **Duration**: 45 minutes
-**Objective**: Build a conversational insurance agent using SK's ChatCompletionAgent framework that can recommend policies using simple plugins.
+**Objective**: Build a conversational insurance agent using SK's ChatCompletionAgent framework that follows a clear 5-step process, uses structured JSON tools, and maintains conversation memory.

 ## Learning Outcomes
 By completing this lab, you will be able to:
-- Create a ChatCompletionAgent with personality and tools
+- Implement a 5-step, outcome-focused PolicyAdvisorAgent (from Module 3)
-- Build simple plugins for the agent to use automatically
+- Integrate a PolicyAdvisorPlugin that returns structured JSON
-- Handle multi-turn conversations with built-in memory
+- Configure automatic tool invocation with FunctionChoiceBehavior.Auto
-- Configure agent behavior through system instructions
+- Maintain multi-turn memory with ChatHistory
-- Test agent functionality with realistic scenarios
+- Test the agent with realistic conversations

 ## Prerequisites
 - Completed [Module 3: Single Agent Architecture](../modules/03-single-agent.md)